 For descriptions of current research themes, see the ‘Research Themes’ section.
 Copyright laws do not permit me to post PDF files on the web.
 If you have trouble accessing the articles (list after the books), feel free to request a copy from me.

 Geopolitics and Expertise is an in-depth exploration of how expert knowledge is created and exercised in European Union institutions.
 It traces how geopolitical arguments are deployed by foreign policy professionals there and how these practices fit into and transform the social milieu of the European Quarter.
-Rigorous, empirical, and engaging, the book incorporates over 100 interviews with EU foreign policy professionals over the course of seven years.
-Blending human geography with international relations, anthropology, and sociology, this account illuminates the inner workings of knowledge and power in transnational regulatory institutions.
+The book incorporates over 100 interviews with EU foreign policy professionals over the course of seven years.
+Blending human geography with international relations, anthropology, and sociology, it illuminates the inner workings of knowledge and power in transnational regulatory institutions

 Articles, commentaries, book chapters